The Ultimate Guide to Building a Preformed Custom Recessed Shower Niche

 Building material

 This can be an advantage when trying to get a niche to layout with the tile.
-I may end up going with 1/4 inch thick board on one side and 1/2 inch on the others.
+I may end up going with a 1/4 inch thick board on one side and a 1/2 inch on the others.

 It does need to be installed like the instructions.
 With lots of glue.
 Schluter requires additional banding over the seams and penetrations for their Kerdi Board products.

-Cement Boards: Niches can also be made out of cement boards like Durock and Hardibacker.
+Niches can also be made out of cement boards like Durock and Hardibacker.
 These products are not waterproof so they will need an additional waterproofing membrane over them.

-Kerdi vs Redgard: To waterproof over the cement board I recommend either a sheet membrane or a liquid waterproofing membrane.
-A liquid waterproofing is much easier to use for this than trying to hassle with all the cuts and folds of a sheet waterproofing membrane.
+Liquid waterproofing is much easier to use for this than trying to hassle with all the cuts and folds of a sheet waterproofing membrane.

 Examples of sheet membranes are Kerdi, Durock, and Valueseal.
 Examples of liquid waterproofers are Redgard, Hydroban, and Aquadefense.
 More on these below.